nebrius/raspi-io/README.md

         <tr>
           <td>includePins (optional)</td>
           <td>Array&lt;Number|String&gt;</td>
           <td>A list of pins to include in initialization.
-Any pins not listed here will not be initialized or available for use by Raspi IO</td>
+If specified, any pins <em>not</em> listed here will not be initialized or available for use by Raspi IO.
+If not specified, all pins will be available for use by Raspi IO.</td>
         </tr>
         <tr>
           <td>excludePins (optional)</td>
           <td>Array&lt;Number|String&gt;</td>
           <td>A list of pins to exclude from initialization.
-Any pins listed here will not be initialized or available for use by Raspi IO</td>
+If specified, any pins listed here will not be initialized or available for use by Raspi IO.
+If not specified, all pins will be available for use by Raspi IO.</td>
         </tr>
       </table>
     </td>